eikoshelev/git-sync/README.md

 ### Description

-Real-time local repository update (every n seconds):
+Real-time local repository update (every n time):
 * When starting, it checks the presence of the repository at the specified path (if the repository already exists, it starts checking for updates, if not, it will first clone);
-* Checks repository updates every n seconds;
+* Checks repository updates every n time;
-* As soon as the remote repository is updated - makes "git pull" in the specified directory.
+* As soon as the remote repository is updated - makes `git pull` in the specified directory.

 ### Getting
 ```